×

 Why are we here?
 What is our purpose?
 What brings fulfillment, meaning to life?
 What leads to love and motivation to care for others?

-Socrates (470 B.C.), Plato, Aristotle, and a string of other philosophers since then, have searched for answers to life, for that reliable wisdom and truth that would be applicable for all humanity.
+Socrates, Plato, Aristotle, and many others have searched for answers to life, for that reliable wisdom and truth that would be helpful for all of us.

 “What can philosophy do with you?
 It can open you up, like a coconut, like an egg.
 You are designed to hatch, to open up.
 If you don’t, you get rotten.
 Philosophy, like your five bodily senses, leads you out of the dark little prison of yourself into a larger world.”1